Update

 Further health information:

-In many areas, tap water is not potable.
-Bottled water and beverages are generally safe, although you should be aware that many restaurants and hotels serve tap water unless bottled water is specifically requested.
+Water Quality: In many areas, tap water is not potable.
+Bottled water and drinks are safe.
+Many restaurants and hotels serve tap water unless you ask for bottled.
 Be aware that ice for drinks may be made using tap water.

 Travel and Transportation